DisCoTec/discotec.github.io/2024/venue.md

 If you use a single-use chip card or OV-chipkaart please make sure you check in and out; hold your OV-chipkaart up against the NS card reader in one of the gates or free-standing posts.

+### Moving around by bike
+It is possible to rent bikes for moving around during your stay.
+The NS offers a very convenient alternative, see [here](https://www.ns.nl/en/door-to-door/ov-fiets) for details.

-### Planning your journey in the Netherlands
+## Planning your journey in the Netherlands
-The website/app [9292.nl](www.9292.nl) is the most useful tool for planning your journey in the Netherlands.
+The website/app [9292.nl](www.9292.nl) is a very useful tool for planning your journey in the Netherlands.

 The planner combines all available public transportation (trains, buses, trams, metro, and boats) to provide an optimal route.
 It also informs you real-time about the current delays and disruptions in public transportation.

 ## Accommodation